JumpCloud SAML Implementation

 Bitwarden in the search box and select the configure button:

-If you're more comfortable with SAML, or want more control over things like NameID Format and Signing Algorithms, create a Custom SAML App instead.
+If you are more comfortable with SAML, or want more control over things like NameID Format and Signing Algorithms, create a Custom SAML Application instead.

 In the General Info section, configure the following information: